training@oraclesafety.net | (+44) 07788 520642

 These are not principles invented by safety departments.
 They are lessons drawn, painfully, from the history of industrial catastrophe.
 Understanding that history is the foundation for understanding why permit to work must be taken seriously not as a bureaucratic obstacle to getting work done, but as one of the most important tools available for ensuring that the people who go to work in hazardous industries come home safely.

-View PTW Training Course →
+View the PTW Training Course →